Notarization of Documents

 When applying for a degree program at TUM, documents issued by TUM itself do not require any further certification.

 You have successfully completed your studies, and would now like to have your degree varified - for instance for a future employer?
-Here we have compiled everything you need to know.
+Here we have compiled everything you need to know about verification of TUM documents.